-Spixworth Infant School does not have to wait for a formal diagnosis before providing support to pupils.
+Spixworth Infant School and Woodland View Junior School do not have to wait for a formal diagnosis before providing support to pupils.
 In cases where a pupil's medical condition is unclear, or where there is a difference of opinion, judgements will be needed about what support to provide based on available evidence.
 This would normally involve some form of medical evidence and consultation with parents/carers.
 Where evidence conflicts, some degree of challenge may be necessary to ensure that the right support can be put in place.
-These discussions will be led by Ms Jordan, and following these discussions an individual healthcare plan will be written in conjunction with the parent/carers, and be put in place.
+These discussions will be led by Ms Jordan and the leadership team, and following these discussions an individual healthcare plan will be written in conjunction with the parent/carers, and be put in place.